 Cost of Residential Living

-Housing applicants should apply by the March 11 deadline, March 22 for scholarship applicants.
+Housing applicants should apply by the March 16 priority deadline.
 Those who reside in communities with access to public transportation to the college, or those who have previously been housed in CCA’s Pre-College Program, receive secondary consideration for housing.

 A 10 p.m. curfew Sunday through Thursday, and 11 p.m.
 Friday and Saturday, is strictly enforced.
 Residential students are not allowed to bring vehicles.
 Additional information regarding residential policies will be provided to accepted applicants.

 The A2 Café is located at the center of the Oakland campus, close to student housing and classes.
-It is open Monday through Friday, 8 a.m.–5 p.m. (hours subject to change).
-Meals are not included in the cost of housing, but the A2 Café offers an optional breakfast meal plan for $135 and an optional lunch meal plan for $155.
+It is open Monday through Friday, from 8 a.m. to 5 p.m. (hours subject to change).
+Meals are not included in the cost of housing, but the A2 Café offers optional breakfast and/or lunch plans.